 The ebook cover is delivered as a high-res JPG file, optimized for Amazon (and suitable for other platforms).
 The paperback cover and interior layouts are delivered as print-ready PDFs.

-Upon request, I also offer the native Adobe Illustrator files.
-You can edit and repurpose the designs as you wish.
+Upon request (for a fee), I also offer the native Adobe Illustrator files.
+You can edit and repurpose the designs.
 However, you can’t re-sell the illustrations.

 Q: Does your ebook pricing include any book mockups or promo images?

 Yes!
 I want to set you up to start promoting your book on social media straight away.
 This is why I usually send you all the character illustrations as separate PNGs, as well as mockups of your book.
 I also set up a Canva template for promotion and create a few slides to get you started.
 If you’re a Canva user, I will share the template link so that you can carry on with editing the slides.